-This affects the state of South Carolina because $420 million dollars of the total project cost comes from the State Transportation Infrastructure Bank.
+This affects the state of South Carolina because $556 million dollars comes from the State Transportation Infrastructure Bank.
 This is the funding entity for all projects of statewide significance and economic development and given the limited resources, by choosing to obligate funds to I-526, the state bank is choosing against funding improvements to the I-26 and I-85 corridors, funds from freight rail, and funds for new economic development like Boeing in North Charleston.

 What can you do about it?